Jakebro210/project/README.md

 #Numeric and String Comparisons: used strings and numeric values to test if if text or numbers were equal where 0 means true and 1 means false

-#Conditional Statements: made an if statement at first to test how it worked with num a and b and later added an else statment to see when num a is larger
+#Conditional Statements: created if_else.sh and made an if statement at first to test how it worked with num a and b and later added an else statment to see when num a is larger
+#then edited the backup.sh again to add a if and else statement to see if the backup worked or failed

 #Positional Parameters: